-- Video cameras are permitted to be turned off by students to protect privacy (staff are required to have their camera on at all times and must maintain an appropriate environment). - If video cameras are on, the students and staff should be in an environment free from distraction. - Everyone must be fully clothed during video meetings. - The chat function can be used by either party to protect privacy if others are nearby. - Images or content from remote learning must not be screen-captured or posted elsewhere for any reason - Any disclosure or allegations made must follow proper reporting procedures. - If a staff member finds themselves in an unplanned one-on-one meeting with a student, they must end the interaction as soon as it is safe to do so and report the occurrence to the appropriate administrator as soon as possible.
+- Video cameras are permitted to be turned off by students to protect privacy (staff are required to have their camera on at all times and must maintain an appropriate environment). - If video cameras are on, the students and staff should be in an environment free from distraction. - Everyone must be fully clothed during video meetings. - The chat function can be used by either party to protect privacy if others are nearby. - Images or content from remote learning must not be screen-captured or posted elsewhere without the consent from all parties (if parties are minors consent must be obtained from a parent/guardian). - Any disclosure or allegations made must follow proper reporting procedures. - If a staff member finds themselves in an unplanned one-on-one meeting with a student, they must end the interaction as soon as it is safe to do so and report the occurrence to the appropriate administrator as soon as possible.

-Group Staff/Student Contact and Meetings
+SECTION 9.3: Group Staff/Student Contact and Meetings